tweag/gazelle_haskell_modules/README.md

 repo, will add that module to the dependencies if the importer and the imported come from the same library, binary, or test.

-If the origin of a `haskell_module` rule can't be determined, i.e. no library, binary, or test mentions the module, then it won't be updated.
+If no enclosing library, binary, or test can be found for a `haskell_module` rule, then it won't be updated.

 ## Implementation